vivien000/trompeloeil/README.md

 ## Usage

 Just launch the [demo](https://vivien000.github.io/trompeloeil/) with Chrome, Firefox or Edge on your webcam-equipped laptop or desktop and wait a little.
-You can add *[?object=1](https://vivien000.github.io/trompeloeil/?object=1)* or *[?object=2](https://vivien000.github.io/trompeloeil/?object=2)* at the end of the URL to try other 3D models.
+You can use the drop-down list or add *[?object=1](https://vivien000.github.io/trompeloeil/?object=1)* or *[?object=2](https://vivien000.github.io/trompeloeil/?object=2)* at the end of the URL to try other 3D models.

 ## Detecting the orientation of the camera/face axis